0 / 0

 You can use these settings to optimize flow performance.

-• Optimize CLEM expressions.
-This option enables the optimizer to search for CLEM expressions that can be preprocessed before the flow runs, to increase the processing speed.
-As a simple example, if you have an expression such as log(salary), the optimizer will calculate the actual salary value and pass that on for processing.
-This can be used to improve both SQL pushback and SPSS Modeler performance.
+This option enables the optimizer to search for CLEM expressions that can be preprocessed before the flow runs to increase the processing speed.
+For example, if you have an expression such as log(salary), the optimizer calculates the actual salary value and passes that on for processing.
+This option can be used to improve both SQL pushback and SPSS Modeler performance.

-• Optimize syntax execution.
-This method of flow rewriting increases the efficiency of operations that incorporate more than one node containing SPSS Statistics syntax.
+This method of flow rewriting increases the efficiency of operations that have more than one node that contains SPSS Statistics syntax.
 Optimization is achieved by combining the syntax commands into a single operation, instead of running each as a separate operation.

-• Optimize other execution.
 This method of flow rewriting increases the efficiency of operations that can't be delegated to the database.
 Optimization is achieved by reducing the amount of data in the flow as early as possible.
-While maintaining data integrity, the flow is rewritten to push operations closer to the data source, thus reducing data downstream for costly operations, such as joins.
+The flow is rewritten to push operations closer to the data source while maintaining data integrity.
+This change reduces data downstream for costly operations, such as joins.

-• Enable parallel processing.
-When running on a computer with multiple processors, this option allows the system to balance the load across those processors, which may result in faster performance.
-Use of multiple nodes or use of the following individual nodes may benefit from parallel processing: C5.0, Merge (by key), Sort, Bin (rank and tile methods), and Aggregate (using one or more key fields).
+When running on a computer with multiple processors, this option allows the system to balance the load across those processors, which can result in faster performance.
+Use of multiple nodes or use of the following individual nodes can benefit from parallel processing: C5.0, Merge (by key), Sort, Bin (rank and tile methods), and Aggregate (using one or more key fields).

-• Generate SQL.
-This option pushes SQL processing back to the database.
-Note that turning this option on or off affects only the new flows that you create.
+• This option pushes SQL processing back to the database.
+Turning this option on or off affects only the new flows that you create.
 You cannot switch the setting for an existing flow.
 For more information about using this option with flows, see SQL optimization.

 • Database caching (SQL only).
 For flows that generate SQL to be run in the database, data can be cached mid flow to a temporary table in the database rather than to the file system.
-When combined with SQL optimization, this may result in significant gains in performance.
+When combined with SQL optimization, this option can result in significant gains in performance.
 For example, the output from a flow that merges multiple tables to create a data mining view may be cached and reused as needed.
-With database caching enabled, simply right-click any nonterminal node to cache data at that point, and the cache is automatically created directly in the database the next time the flow runs.
+With database caching enabled, hover over any nonterminal node in your flow, then click the overflow menu and select Cache > Enable.
+Data is now cached at this node, and the cache is automatically created directly in the database the next time the flow runs.
 This allows SQL to be generated for downstream nodes, further improving performance.
 Alternatively, this option can be disabled if needed, such as when policies or permissions preclude data being written to the database.
-If database caching or SQL optimization is not enabled, the cache will be written to the file system instead.
+If database caching or SQL optimization is not enabled, the cache is written to the file system instead.

 • Use relaxed conversion (SQL only).
 This option enables the conversion of data from either strings to numbers, or numbers to strings, if stored in a suitable format.
 For example, if the data is kept in the database as a string, but actually contains a meaningful number, the data can be converted for use when the pushback occurs.